seinecle/umigon-family/umigon-docs/README.md

  ③ [umigon-ngram-ops](https://github.com/seinecle/umigon-family/tree/main/umigon-ngram-ops): then, we identify the ngrams in the text.
 An ngram is a fragment of text composed of several words.
 We know "United" and "States" are in the text, but thanks to this step we will also have "United States".

- ④ [umigon-heuristics](https://github.com/seinecle/umigon-family/tree/main/umigon-heuristics).
-A heuristic is a rule that will be applied whenever a word is found in the text.
+ ④ [umigon-lexicons](https://github.com/seinecle/umigon-family/tree/main/umigon-lexicons): this module contains lists of words ("lexicons") which help detect the emotion conveyed by the text (the word "love" conveys a positive emotion, for instance).
+Lexicons are complemented by heuristics, which are rules that will be applied whenever a word is found in the text.
 This repo includes a catalog of heuristics and procedures to evaluate them.
-For instance, a heuristics says that "AWFUL" carries a negative sentiment (it is a bit more complicated but you get the idea).
+For instance, there is a heuristic indicating that "love" preceded by a negation carries a negative sentiment (it is a bit more complicated but you get the idea).

  ⑤ [umigon-core](https://github.com/seinecle/umigon-family/tree/main/umigon-core).
 This repo is called "core" because this is where the projects 1, 2, 3 and 4 get leveraged to analyze the sentiment of a text.
 The text is tokenized, ngrams are added to it, and then heuristics are applied to each fragment.
 We get the sentiment of the text.